Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 He is a product designer passionate about serving people by solving their needs and understanding the gravity of those decisions as they impact our world.

 Hyewon is an impact-driven designer who cares about designing efficient and enjoyable products for users.
-Most recently, she was a UX Design intern at Google and had an amazing time building innovative features for the enterprise customers.
+Most recently, she was a UX Design intern at Google and had an amazing time building innovative features for enterprise customers.

 Tim is a versatile designer who loves to build identities, websites, & visual experiences.